korningf/aegis-vault/README.md

 * AWS

-The next key we want to check-in is the AWS API acess key
+The next key we want to check-in is the AWS API access key

     pass insert aws/aws_user